khanshadab09/WS-QoSParams-WsdlFile-Dataset/readme.txt

+# WS-QoSParams-WsdlFile-Dataset
+The dataset for Web services includes QoS parameter details and their corresponding WSDL files
 ----------------------------------------------------------------------------------
  * README document for the Integrated Dataset, which incorporates QoS parameters along with OWL-S Semantic Web Service descriptions presented in dual formats —